 Regardless of the method used, please ensure the rug has some form of non-slip character to it.

-I hope you enjoyed this flower rug crochet pattern!
+I hope you enjoyed this Flower Rug free crochet pattern!